 What is Brie?

 Brie cheese is a versatile culinary delight that can be enjoyed in a multitude of ways.
-It’s quite customary to eat the whole wheel of Brie, rind and all, as the signature bloomy rind is an integral part of its flavor profile.
+It’s quite customary to eat the whole wheel of Brie, as the signature bloomy rind is an integral part of its flavor profile.

 One traditional way to consume Brie is to serve it with crusty bread or crackers, offering a delightful contrast between soft cheese and crunchy accompaniments.
 However, Brie’s mild and creamy flavor also pairs well with a variety of fruits, nuts, and honey, allowing for creative culinary explorations.